nfdi4health/metadata-annotation-workbench/README.md

 annotation.
 The prototypical service will support researchers and data holders with the FAIRification of already existing and new data collections.

 This work was done as part of the NFDI4Health Consortium and is published on behalf of this Consortium (www.nfdi4health.de).
+It is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – project number 442326535.

 ## Table of contents
 * [Requirements](#requirements)